aws-solutions-library-samples/guidance-for-automated-setup-for-elastic-vmware-service-on-aws/README.md

     ParameterKey=MyVsanKey,ParameterValue=your-vsan-key
 ```

-## CLI Deployment Validation
+### Deployment Validation

-1. Monitor the CloudFormation stack status in the AWS Console or using:
+1. Monitor the CloudFormation stack status in the AWS Console or using command:
 ```bash
 aws cloudformation describe-stacks --stack-name evs-environment
 ```

 ### Deploy Using AWS CloudFormation Console

-1. Sign in to the AWS Management Console and open the CloudFormation console at https://console.aws.amazon.com/cloudformation/
+1. Sign in to the AWS Management Console and open the CloudFormation console at `https://console.aws.amazon.com/cloudformation/`
 2. Choose "Create stack" and then select "With new resources (standard)".
 3. In the "Specify template" section, select "Upload a template file".
 4. Click "Choose file" and navigate to the cloned repository directory.